ghc/ghc/docs/users_guide/glasgow_exts.rst

    implementation terms, they are reported by the renamer rather than the type checker.)

 .. _partial-type-signatures:

 Partial Type Signatures
 =======================

+.. ghc-flag:: -XPartialTypeSignatures

+    Type checker will allow inferred types for holes.

 A partial type signature is a type signature containing special placeholders written with a leading underscore (e.g., "``_``",